Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/TROUBLESHOOTING.md

 ## Additional azure-core configurations

 When calling the methods, some properties including `retry_mode`, `timeout`, `connection_verify` can be configured by passing in as keyword arguments.
 See
-[configurations](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core/README.md#configurations) for list of all such properties
+[configurations](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core/README.md#configurations) for list of all such properties.